 Virtual-only cards: MetaMask Virtual, Tria Virtual, Kolo, Bleap

-Virtual + physical available: ether.fi Core, Bitget Card, Gate.io Classic, Ready Metal
+Virtual + physical available: ether.fi Core, Bitget Card, Gate.io Classic, Ready Metal, Plasma One (Core and Platinum; the free Lite tier is virtual-only)

 The practical limitation of virtual-only cards is ATM access.
 You cannot withdraw cash without a physical card.
 If you need occasional cash access, choose a card that offers both virtual and physical options, or carry a second card as a backup.